SIEA, SGAP, and PAP FLAPS Houston

 Dr. Craig is a board-certified reconstructive surgeon with experience in the latest microsurgical techniques from her training at MD Anderson Cancer Center in Houston.
 She can perform the delicate blood vessel connections needed for free flap surgery and has advanced aesthetic training to restore the natural look of your breasts.

-Dr. Craig has received one-on-one training from top breast reconstruction surgeons Dr. Roger Khouri and Dr. Phillip Blondeel, and joined the successful practice of Dr. Fusi, top surgeon of the region who is now retired, where they both combined their training and expertise for patients throughout Houston.
+Dr. Craig has received one-on-one training from top breast reconstruction surgeons Dr. Roger Khouri and Dr. Phillip Blondeel, and joined the successful practice of Dr. Fusi, where they both combined their training and expertise for patients throughout Houston.

 For more information on SIEA, SGAP, and PAP flap surgery, contact our Houston office at 713-346-9909.